opatut/betatest/README.md

 Betatest
 ========
 Please note that you need a virtualenv setup or flask installed in your system to run this application.
+Make sure to place your virtualenv setup in env/ so you can use the run.sh script.

 Dependencies
 ------------